 Such denial of the fact-based truth established by the Hague Tribunal about the crimes committed in Prijedor – particularly through the memorial culture of monuments and moral responsibility – serves to legitimize war crimes and results in further injustices for the victims, both legal and moral.
 Furthermore, it sets the foundations for potential future conflicts, whilst leaving the process of reconciliation facing certain failure.

-Haris Subašić is currently employed at the Ministry for Issues of Veterans and Disabled Veterans of the Defensive-Liberation War of Bosnia-Herzegovina (BiH).
-Haris, who holds an MA in democracy and human rights in South East Europe, previously worked as a research assistant at King’s College London on a project entitled, “Pictures of Peace and Justice Documentation, Evidence and Impact of Visual Material in International War Crimes Prosecution”.
+Haris Subašić is currently a PhD student in Human Rights at Hacettepe Üniversitesi (Turkey).
+Haris previously worked as a research assistant at King’s College London on a project entitled, “Pictures of Peace and Justice Documentation, Evidence and Impact of Visual Material in International War Crimes Prosecution”.